settings icon

 Answer

-The terms Major Prophets and Minor Prophets are simply a way to divide the Old Testament prophetic books.
-The Major Prophets are Isaiah, Jeremiah, Lamentations, Ezekiel, and Daniel.
-The Minor Prophets are Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.
+Using the terms Major Prophets and Minor Prophets is simply a way to divide the Old Testament prophetic books.
+There are five Major Prophets: the books of Isaiah, Jeremiah, Lamentations, Ezekiel, and Daniel.
+There are twelve Minor Prophets: the books of Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.
 The Minor Prophets are also sometimes called The Twelve.

-The Major Prophets are described as “major” because their books are longer and the content has broad, even global implications.
-The Minor Prophets are described as “minor” because their books are shorter (although Hosea and Zechariah are almost as long as Daniel) and the content is more narrowly focused.
+The Major Prophets are described as “major” because those books are longer, generally speaking, and their content has broad, even global implications.
+The Minor Prophets are described as “minor” because those books are shorter, for the most part, and their content is more narrowly focused.
 That does not mean the Minor Prophets are any less inspired than the Major Prophets.
-It is simply a matter of God choosing to reveal more to the Major Prophets than He did to the Minor Prophets.
+It is simply a matter of God choosing to reveal more to some prophets than He did to others.

 Return to: